-The Wicks Law raises costs in other ways as well.
-Lawsuits are often brought against municipalities for losses that developers incur as a result of the project delays.
+The Wicks Law also raises indipect costs for the municipality.
+Lawsuits are often brought against local governments for losses that developers incur as a result of the project delays.
 The courts have upheld the government's liability in several of these cases, even when the delays are the fault of another contractor.
 Additionally, there are increased administrative expenses associated with preparing, bidding and awarding separate contracts, as well as the added costs resulting from contractors who automatically increase initial bids for projects subject to Wicks, to compensate for the anticipated delays and other problems common among Wicks Law projects.

-After local governments and school districts, for decades, called for reform or repeal of the Wicks Law, the State Legislature finally amended the statute in 2008.
-These changes included a long-awaited increase to the former $50,000 threshold - now $3 million in New York City, $1.5 million in Nassau, Suffolk and Westchester counties, and $500,000 in the rest of the state.
-In addition, projects for which the public entity requires the contractor to enter into a project labor agreement (PLA) are exempt from the Wicks requirements.
-Such agreement is defined as "a pre-hire collective bargaining agreement between a contractor and a trade labor organization establishing the labor organization as the collective bargaining representative for all persons working on the project," and provides that only contractors and subcontractors who sign a pre-negotiated agreement with the labor organization can perform project work.
+For decades local governments and school districts called for reform or repeal of the Wicks Law.
+The State Legislature finally amended the statute in 2008 by increasing tthe former $50,000 threshold to the current $3 million in New York City, $1.5 million in Nassau, Suffolk and Westchester counties, and $500,000 in the rest of the state.
+Additionally, projects for which the public entity requires the contractor to enter into a project labor agreement (PLA) are exempt from the Wicks requirements.
+A PLA agreement is defined as "a pre-hire collective bargaining agreement between a contractor and a trade labor organization establishing the labor organization as the collective bargaining representative for all persons working on the project," and provides that only contractors and subcontractors who sign a pre-negotiated agreement with the labor organization can perform project work.

-Other reforms include new requirements governing the presentation of bids, an authorization for the prequalification of bidders, and prompt payment provisions that require contractors to pay subcontractors within seven days of receiving payment.
-Additionally, with respect to projects for which a PLA is entered into, each contractor and subcontractor must participate in apprentice training programs that have been approved by the Department of Labor for at least three years; have graduated at least one apprentice in the last three years; have at least one apprentice currently enrolled in its program; and have made significant efforts to attract and retain minority apprentices.
+Other reforms included requirements governing the presentation of bids, an authorization for the prequalification of bidders, and prompt payment provisions that require contractors to pay subcontractors within seven days of receiving payment.
+With respect to projects for which a PLA is entered into, each contractor and subcontractor must participate in apprentice training programs that have been approved by the Department of Labor for at least three years, have graduated at least one apprentice in the last three years, have at least one apprentice currently enrolled in its program, and have made significant efforts to attract and retain minority apprentices.

-The Cost: This requirement has the effect of increasing state and local construction costs, delaying projects and, in some cases, preventing projects from going forward at all.
+The Cost: The Wicks Law has the effect of increasing state and local construction costs, delaying projects, and in some cases preventing projects from moing forward completely.
 Previous studies estimate that the Wicks Law adds anywhere from 8% to 30% to project expenses.
 Repeal of the Wicks Law would significantly reduce municipal debt service costs and save local governments billions of dollars in capital costs.